oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If the backend caches tokens from the authorization server, it presents scopes elevation risks if applied indiscriminately.
 If the token cached by the authorization server features a superset of the scopes requested by the frontend, the backend SHOULD NOT return it to the frontend; instead it SHOULD perform a new request with the smaller set of scopes to the authorization server.

+In the case of a successful XSS attack, the attacker may be able to access the tokens if the tokens are persisted in the frontend, but is less likely to be able to access the tokens if they are stored only in memory.
+However, a successful XSS attack will also allow the attacker to call the Token Mediating Backend itself to retrieve the cached token or start a new OAuth flow.

 JavaScript Applications obtaining tokens directly